eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 2. Both Users select a dedicated 'Wallet-to-Wallet mode' in their respective Wallet Unit and are asked to specify their role (Holder or Verifier).
-3. The Holder Wallet Unit gives the Holder an option to suggest to the Verifier which PID or attestation, and which attributes.
+3. The Holder Wallet Unit gives the Holder an option to suggest to the Verifier which PID or attestation, and which attributes, the Verifier should request.
 This suggestion is called a presentation offer.
 4. A handshake protocol (called device engagement in ISO/IEC 18013-5) is performed and a data connection is established between the two devices as specified ISO/IEC 18013-5.
 This protocol also sends the presentation offer to